rkillickdev/the-coffee-run/README.md

 ![Heroku Add Config Var](docs/deployment/heroku-add-config-var.png)

 6. From my Gitpod workspace, I went to my creds.json file which has been listed in the .gitignore file, copied the entire contents of this file and pasted it in the config var value field.
-The click 'Add'.
+Then click 'Add'.
 7. Add another config var, this time with the Key set to PORT and the value 8000.
 8. From the 'Buildpacks' section click on the 'Add buildpack' button.